yugabyte/yugabyte-db/architecture/design/wait-on-conflict-functional-spec.md

-## YSQL Pessimistic Locking
+## Wait-on-Conflict Concurrency Control in YSQL

 ## 1 Introduction

+This document aims to define fail-on-conflict concurrency control behavior in YSQL, wait-on-conflict behavior in PostgreSQL, and outline the requirements for changing YSQL's default concurrency-control semantics.

-To understand pessimistic locking behaviour in PostgreSQL, it is important to take note of some points about row-level locking and its interaction with DMLs.
+To understand wait-on-conflict concurrency control in PostgreSQL, it is important to take note of some points about row-level locking and its interaction with DMLs.

 ### PostgreSQL supports 4 types of row-level locks -

 1. Exclusive modes (i.e., only 1 transaction can hold such a lock at any time) -
     1. `FOR UPDATE` - takes exclusive lock on the whole row (blocks the shared locks as well)